bvs7/MBot/README.md

 Features to add:

-Time limits		Night will only last so long before nothing happens.
-Days will have optional limits?

 MASONS		These roles would be for a large mafia group.
 This is a group chat where everyone is confirmed town.

-GODFATHER		A mafia variant whom when investigated is shown as TOWN

 VIGILANTE